debadarshana/redis-internal/README.md

 - **SET**: Store key-value pairs with optional expiration (EX parameter)
 - **GET**: Retrieve values by key, returns nil if key doesn't exist or expired
 - **TTL**: Get time-to-live for keys in seconds (-1 for no expiry, -2 for non-existent)
+- **DEL**: Delete one or more keys, returns number of keys deleted
+- **EXPIRE**: Set expiration time for a key in seconds, returns 1 if successful, 0 if key doesn't exist